Undergraduate certificate: Latin American studies

 In cooperation with International Programs Study Abroad, LASP faculty members facilitate student participation in programs in many Latin American countries.
 University of Iowa students may enroll in programs in Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, the Dominican Republic, Honduras, Mexico, and Uruguay.
 Programs range from intensive language study to group programs with a special focus.
 The University of Iowa cosponsors these programs through various consortiums.

-Study abroad courses may be counted toward requirements for the certificate and the minor with prior approval from a LASP director.
+Study abroad courses may be counted toward requirements for the certificate and the minor with prior approval from the LASP director.

 Financial Support